Lakers hold off Magic 96-93, win again without LeBron, Davis - WHIZ News

 LOS ANGELES (AP) — Dennis Schröder scored 24 points, Kyle Kuzma added 21 and the Los Angeles Lakers rallied in the fourth quarter to defeat the Orlando Magic 96-93 Sunday night.

-Montrezl Harrell added 18 for Los Angeles, which has won two in a row without LeBron James and Anthony Davis.
+Montrezl Harrell added 18 points and 11 rebounds for Los Angeles, which has won two in a row without LeBron James and Anthony Davis.
 However, the Lakers had a tough time trying to shake the Eastern Conference’s second-worst team.

 Orlando’s Otto Porter Jr. had a clean look at a 3-pointer to send it to overtime, but the shot hit the rim.